-Sought after as vocal coach, Art Song accompanist and chamber musician, Pedro Costa is a Portuguese solo and collaborative pianist based in Vienna.
-He currently holds a position as “Senior Lecturer für Korrepetition” at the Graz University of Music and Performing Arts.
+Pedro Costa is a Portuguese pianist based in Vienna and he currently holds a position as “Senior Lecturer für Korrepetition” at the Graz University of Music and Performing Arts.